vwilson05/real-estate-management/docs/features.md

 - Property edit functionality with form reuse
 - Property deletion with confirmation dialog
 - API endpoints for property CRUD operations
-- Geocoding integration for automatic coordinate generation
+- Server-side geocoding integration with OpenStreetMap
 - React Query integration for data fetching and caching **Components:**
 - `PropertyList`: Displays properties in a shadcn Table format